Rev. Timothy Jones

-A member of the oldest and largest professional association in the world, the National Guild of Hypnotists, supported by over 21,000 members in 100 countries.
-Rev. Tim is Board Certified (2008), was certified as a Fellow (2011), was inducted into the Order of Braid for significant contributions to the profession (2015), and was presented the President's Award for professional excellence (2016).
+A member of the oldest and largest professional association in the world, the National Guild of Hypnotists, supported by over 20,000 members in nearly 100 countries.
+Rev. Tim is Board Certified (2008), was certified a Fellow (2011), and was inducted into the Order of Braid for significant contributions to the profession in 2015.

-Appointed Adjunct Faculty in 2008, he's been invited to present workshops annually to fellow professionals at the NGH Summer Learning Institute in New Hampshire, Mass., where he's earned 10 Meritorious Service awards.
+Appointed Adjunct Faculty in 2008, he's been invited to present workshops annually to fellow professionals at the NGH Summer Learning Institute in New Hampshire, Mass., earning 10 Meritorious Service awards, and was presented the President's Award for professional excellence in 2016.

 Tim wrote the global Medical Update column for 15 years for Scuba Schools International (SSI), one of the largest SCUBA certification agencies.
 He writes a regular column in NGH's professional journal, the Journal of Hypnotism, distributed worldwide, and is published alongside internationally recognized motivational speaker Bob Proctor (a Canadian, eh 🇨🇦) in "CONCRETE JUNGLE - Survival Secrets for the Real World" (Insight Publishing).